- You want to compare rates and features of multiple insurers. This will help you obtain the most comprehensive coverage at the lowest cost.

 You or your agent will submit the form along with supporting documentation.
-You will also have authorize release of medical records.
+You will also have to authorize the release of medical records.

 Once the application has been submitted, the insurer will schedule a paramedical exam.
-This will consist of an interview to gather a medical history, as well as collection of blood and urine and recording of height, weight, blood pressure and pulse.
+This will consist of an interview to gather a medical history, as well as the collection of blood and urine and recording of height, weight, blood pressure, and pulse.

 The results of the exam plus your medical records will be sent to the insurance company’s underwriter, who will then assess the probability of you passing away within a certain time period.

 Based on your risk assessment, you will receive an offer with a premium amount.
 If you accept the offer, the insurance company will issue your policy.